lawrennd/snippets/_information-game/includes/emergent-observables.md

 \notes{This process continues recursively: each new activation adds a direction, and the system's observable basis expands in a dynamically adapted manner, always aligned with internal information gradients and always orthogonal under the current state.}

-\notes{The procedure is not a computational algorithm but a mathematical description of how the system naturally organizes its observables. ¿It ensures that the system maintains a consistent internal representation as it evolves, preserving the information-theoretic structure while accommodating new degrees of freedom.?}
+\notes{The procedure is not a computational algorithm but a mathematical description of how the system naturally organizes its observables.
+This description captures how the system maintains a consistent internal representation throughout its evolution by ensuring that each new observable is properly integrated into the existing information-theoretic structure, while allowing for the emergence of new degrees of freedom that respect the underlying geometry.}

 \subsection{Emergence of Local Structure and Interaction Geometry}